How to Weld Aluminum with a Stick Welder: Settings and Techniques

 - The unstable arc also creates heavy spatter.

 - When the arc stops, the flux material fuses on the metallic tip, creating a coating.
 This coating acts as an electrical insulator and prevents restarting the arc.
 Hitting the rod on the joint can break a big part of the brittle flux.
 Exposed wire sticks to the metal even easier.
-Instead, you can scratch the tip on a clean file.
+Instead, you can scratch the tip on clean sandpaper.

 - The slag material is very fluid and easy to solidify in the weld metal, forming slag inclusions.
 Inclusions make the bead weaker and uglier.